Best Rotary Tools

 - Rotary tools are available in both corded and cordless models.

-- Cordless tools offer portability and are a good choice when working in close quarters where you don't need a lot of power.
+- Cordless tools offer portability.
+They are a good choice when working in close quarters, where you don't need a lot of power.

-- Corded tools have an unlimited power supply and are often lightweight, but are tethered to a specific location.
+- Corded tools have an unlimited power supply and are often lightweight.
+However, they are tethered to a specific location.
 If you are not restricted in movement, or need a lot of power, a corded rotary tool is easier to work with.

-- Higher power usually results in more weight and larger body.
+- Higher power usually results in more weight and a larger body.

 - Consider a higher voltage model if you work with your rotary tool for long periods.